-I’ve tried lots of online and offline systems, but Todoist worked out the best for me.
+I’ve tried lots of online and offline systems.
+I’ve tried paper planners, and still use them in some ways.
+But Todoist worked out the best for me.
 Asana was a close second, and if you’re in the Apple Ecosystem, Reminders is great for a lot of people.

 Part of what I love about Todoist is that it has the right combination of limitations and features.
 Why would I want limitations?